(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 arrow_back Digital & Marketing Strategy Reports

-But in early December of last year, OpenAI threw out what seemed to be a lifeline for some, a threat to others, in the form of “ChatGPT.”
+But in early December of last year, OpenAI threw out what seemed to be a lifeline for some, a threat to others, in the form of ChatGPT.

 Those of us who have tested it may have wondered “is this the end of my career?”
-Some of us may have thought right, but others might not be aware that upper management have ideas with ChatGPT that may no longer involve humans…
+Some of us may have thought right, but others might not be aware that upper management have ideas with something like ChatGPT that may no longer involve humans…

 In this Marketing Report: